Talking about Neurodiversity

 Everyone thinks and learns differently, and it is important to help children and young people build empathy and understanding in relation to this.
 Whether your child is neurodivergent or neurotypical, there are resources to support children to understand themselves, and the world around them.

 Parent Club Scotland have a parent guide for talking to children about Neurodiversity.
 Young minds have a guide to talking to children about tricky topics.
-Neurodiversity week has posters to show neurodivergent celebrities, and comic books that focus on school 'superpowers' rather than the struggles.
+Neurodiversity week offer posters to show neurodivergent celebrities, comic books that focus on school 'superpowers' rather than the struggles and have created secondary and primary PowerPoints for children which focus on celebrating our unique strengths and differences.
 Twinkl have resources for teaching teenagers and children about neurodiversity.

 Books that celebrate neurodiversity